DavidBarts/sscalc/README.md

 I wrote sscalc because:

-1. I tend to create simple "spreadsheets" as text files
+1. I tend to create simple “spreadsheets” as text files
 2. I do not like how all standard spreadsheet programs use binary floating point (instead of decimal) for calculations (this can cause errors with financial data).